The Fugitive (1963 TV series): The One-armed Man

 "The One-armed Man" (Bill Raisch) is a shadowy figure, seen by Richard Kimble as he was fleeing the Kimble house after the murder of Helen.
 The series revealed little about the man's personal life and never explained how or when he lost his right arm.

 In the 29th episode of the first season ("Storm Center"), Helen Kimble was revealed to have been strangled.
 This is not the method of choice for a man with only one arm; accordingly, this detail was later retconned, with the murder having been committed due to blunt force trauma with a lamp.
 (In the pilot episode, "Fear in a Desert City," Richard Kimble does state that he found his wife Helen "beaten to death.")

 The One-armed Man was rarely seen in the series, appearing in person in only 10 episodes.
 He also appears in the opening credits beginning with season two, and in a photograph in the episode "The Breaking of the Habit".
-He is seen infrequently in the first three seasons, and has almost no actual dialogue until season four, when his character begins to take a more prominent part in the plotline.
+He is seen extremely infrequently in the first three seasons, and has almost no actual dialogue until season four, when his character begins to take a more prominent part in the plotline.

 The One-armed Man is aware that Kimble is after him, and frequently tips off the police as to Kimble's whereabouts, most notably in "Nobody Loses All The Time", when he telephones his girlfriend (Barbara Baxley) at a hospital and orders her to call the police, though Kimble risked arrest to save her life.
-Like Kimble, he uses a variety of aliases and holds down various jobs while on the run.
+Like Kimble, The One-armed Man uses a variety of aliases and holds down various jobs while on the run.
+He uses the alias "Fred Johnson" on a couple of occasions, and both Kimble and Gerrard eventually take to referring to him as "Johnson" for the sake of convenience.
+There is no reason to believe, however, that Fred Johnson is the character's real name.
+In fact, The One-armed Man adamantly denies it under questioning, and a case could be made that a more likely real name is "Gus Evans" (a name he used prior to Helen Kimble's murder, when he wasn't himself a fugitive.)

 Bill Raisch played a bitter war veteran who starts a bar fight with Kirk Douglas' John W. Burns in the 1962 film Lonely are the Brave.
 The role was a natural lead-in to his part in The Fugitive.